Conservation and restoration of ivory objects: Sale and export

 Interstate commerce: To be eligible for legal sale across state lines it must satisfy the laws of the relevant states and either be an antique as defined by the ESA or it must have been legally important into the United States prior to 1990 and contain only a small amount of ivory (de minimis exception).

 Intrastate commerce: Under federal law, it the item was legally imported before 1990 or was imported with a CITES pre-convention certificate it can be sold within a state, if it also complies with relevant state and local laws.

 Asian elephant ivory

-Import, export, & interstate commerce
+Import, export, and interstate commerce

 It is legal if it meets the following criteria: